 Kings vs. Warriors Injury Report Today - April 30

-The Sacramento Kings (48-34) will be monitoring just one player on the injury report as they prepare for Game 7 of the opening round of the NBA playoffs against the Golden State Warriors (44-38) at Golden 1 Center on Sunday, April 30 at 3:30 PM ET.
+The Sacramento Kings (48-34) have one player on the injury report in their NBA playoffs opening round game 7 with the Golden State Warriors (44-38) at Golden 1 Center on Sunday, April 30 at 3:30 PM ET.

 Watch Kings vs. Warriors with Fubo!

-Last time out, the Kings bested the Warriors 118-99 on Friday.
-Malik Monk led the way with a team-high 28 points in the victory for the Kings, while Stephen Curry put up 29 points in the loss for the Warriors.
+The Kings beat the Warriors 118-99 on Friday when they last played.
+In the Kings' win, Malik Monk put up 28 points (and added seven rebounds and four assists), while Stephen Curry scored 29 in the loss for the Warriors.

 Rep your team with officially licensed Kings gear!
 Head to Fanatics to find jerseys, shirts, and much more.